TheaperDeng/Ray-Nano-POC/lightning-trainable/readme.md

 A patch (`ray_trial_executor.patch`) is involved to set those env var(without KMP_AFFINITY) to each actor.

+## Key Features
+- Disable all best known methods to CPU if GPU is requested.
+- Could set all env var to actor under this API

+## TODO
+- need a python API to get the env var of `bigdl-nano-init`.
+- need to figure out ipex setting API, currently it's vary fragile.
 ## API design
 This is really an easy POC API design.
 ```python